Featured image - Best Keyboards for Kids and Beginners

 Budget

 Price is maybe the most important factor for many people.
 You don’t necessarily want to drop a huge amount of money if you’re unsure your child may want to pursue music forever.
-Thankfully, piano and keyboard are such common instruments that there are countless budget options available.
+Thankfully, the piano and keyboard are such common instruments that there are countless budget options available.

 The best brands